UMS 2013 photos, review of Sunday: Born in the Flood, Lord Huron and moreBy John Wenzel | July 22nd, 2013 | 1 Comment »

 Rowboat, a derivative but agreeable classic rock-styled trio playing the open-garage door space of Gozo, gave its set everything it had, preferring to end the long (long, long) weekend with a howl instead of a wimper.
 The sunburned, bleary, and smiling few dozen who surrounded the act gave as much back, cheering heartily while clutching beers and mixed drinks and plastic cups of ice water, shaking heads and hands.

-It was band No. 400-something of nearly 420, or of roughly “1,600 (total) performers,” as UMS director Kendall Smith had said from the Goodwill Main Stage across the street a few hours earlier, introducing yet another one of local guitar-rock quartet’s Born in the Flood “reunion” show.
+It was band No. 400-something of nearly 420, or of roughly “1,600 (total) performers,” as UMS director Kendall Smith had said from the Goodwill Main Stage across the street a few hours earlier, introducing yet another of local guitar-rock quartet Born in the Flood’s “reunion” shows.
 Some random guy named John Hickenlooper (who’s apparently the governor, or was the mayor, or is one of the most endearingly music-crazy politicians in any state) also introduced Born and gave shout-outs to Smith, booker James Irvine and venue manager Will Dupree, trotting out talking-point statistics about how Denver has more live music venues than Austin, Texas, or Nashville.

-It was a solid follow to Lorn Huron, the L.A. folk-rock act that turned in its own slick, pretty set an hour prior.
-Packing the outdoor area under a day-off-from-full moon that rose from the southeast into the clear sky, Ben Schneider and company unfurled a half dozen or so songs from last year’s “Lonesome Dreams,” patiently but insistently invoking everyone from Vampire Weekend and Fleet Foxes to Jackson Browne.
-It was an appropriate soundtrack to the wide open vistas, even if the lyrics were little more than country-western greeting-card poetry.
+It was a solid follow to Lorn Huron, the L.A. folk-rock act that had turned in its own slick, wistful set an hour prior.
+Packing the outdoor area under a nearly-full moon that rose from the southeast into the clear sky, Ben Schneider and company unfurled a half dozen or so songs from last year’s “Lonesome Dreams,” patiently but insistently invoking everyone from Vampire Weekend and Fleet Foxes to Jackson Browne.
+It was an appropriate soundtrack to the wide-open vistas, even if the lyrics were little more than country-western greeting card poetry.

-An hour prior, the psych-garage stylings of Fingers of the Sun rocked a loosely-packed but busy 3 Kings Tavern, dropping Iron Butterfly keyboards and bent guitar notes during originals and covers like Buffalo Springfield’s “Out of My Mind.”
-The band, which contains former members of indie-pop-punks the Pseudo-Dates and the drummer Fez Garcia, who’s in too many good Denver bands to even acknowledge, were a marked contrast to the southwestern folk-pop of Escondido, a fetching Nashville act who’s on tour with Lord Huron and played sans-drummer (sort of) at the Skylark Lounge down the street.
+An hour prior, the psych-garage stylings of Fingers of the Sun rocked a loosely-packed but busy 3 Kings Tavern, dropping Iron Butterfly keyboards and bent guitar notes during originals and covers of songs like Buffalo Springfield’s “Out of My Mind.”
+The band, which contains former members of indie-pop-punks the Pseudo-Dates and the drummer Fez Garcia — who’s in too many good Denver bands to even acknowledge — were a marked contrast to the southwestern folk-pop of Escondido, a fetching Nashville act on tour with Lord Huron that played sans-drummer (sort of) at the Skylark Lounge down the street.

-Singer-guitarists Jessica Marcos and Tyler James performed honky tonk and “Desperado”-flavored tunes with Spaghetti Western horn intros, invoking both ’70s singer-songwriters and contemporary pop on gorgeously harmonized numbers like “Cold October.”
-On that song and a couple others, the band inviting “whoever” from the audience to come out and keep time on a single floor tom.
-There was volume from the stage, and stories about how the Rockies are far better than the Smokies, but overall it was a day to be mellow.
-Ian Cooke’s cell-led band proved that much from the main stage shortly before Escondido, as parents pushed strollers and kids waved hand-fans to outnumber the countless drunken hipsters from the night before.
+Singer-guitarists Jessica Marcos and Tyler James performed honky tonk and “Desperado”-flavored tunes with Spaghetti Western horn intros, recalling a mix of ’70s singer-songwriters and contemporary pop on gorgeously harmonized numbers like “Cold October.”
+On that song and a couple others, the band invited “whoever” from the audience to step up and keep time on a single floor tom.
+There was volume from the stage, and stories about how the Rockies are far better than the Smokies, but overall it was a day to be mellow yet energetic.
+Ian Cooke’s cell-led band proved that much from the main stage shortly before Escondido, as parents pushed strollers and kids waved hand-fans, far outnumbering the countless drunken hipsters who had returned from previous days.

 Things still rocked, of course.
-Codename: Carter, a mostly-instrumental spy music band composed of former members of surf-rock act Maraca 5-0 and force-of-nature drummer Michael Behrenhausen (Maraca, Mombi, Blusom) wore matching ’60s NASA outfits (think black-rimmed glasses, short-sleeved white dress shirts, black ties, black pants, personalized name tags) while pummeling the smiling crowd’s eardrums into submission at Gary Lee’s Motor Club and Grub.
+Codename: Carter, a mostly-instrumental spy-rock band composed of former members of surf act Maraca 5-0 and force-of-nature drummer Michael Behrenhausen (Maraca, Mombi, Blusom) wore matching ’60s NASA pencil-pusher outfits (think black-rimmed glasses, short-sleeved white dress shirts, black ties, black pants, and personalized name tags) while pummeling the smiling crowd’s eardrums into submission at Gary Lee’s Motor Club and Grub.
 I’m talking two bass guitars.
 An alto sax mimicking a guitar line.
 Harpsichord keys and hollow-bodied reverb galore.
-“This song is about spies,” leader Steve Gray said at one point.
+“This song is about spies,” leader Steve Gray said.
 “All of our songs are about spies.”